Heating and cooling equipment and appliances shall be installed in accordance with the manufacturer’s instructions and the requirements of this code.

 Exception: Access shall not be required for ducts, piping, or other components approved for concealment.

-Heating and cooling equipment and appliances shall be sized in accordance with ACCA Manual S based on building loads calculated in accordance with ACCA Manual J or other approved heating and cooling calculation methodologies.
+Heating and cooling equipment and appliances shall be sized in accordance with ACCA Manual S or other approved sizing methodologies based on building loads calculated in accordance with ACCA Manual J or other approved heating and cooling calculation methodologies.

 M1401.4 Exterior installations.

 Equipment and appliances installed outdoors shall be listed and labeled for outdoor installation.
 Supports and foundations shall prevent excessive vibration, settlement or movement of the equipment.
 Supports and foundations shall be in accordance with Section M1305.1.4.1.

 M1401.5 Flood hazard.